mattermost/docs/source/install/self-managed-changelog.md

  - Granular permission schemes (Enterprise Edition) enable more granular control of playbook access.
  - Playbooks is now completely translatable with over a dozen languages in-progress.
  - (Enterprise Edition) Granular permission schemes enable more access control of playbooks.
  - All in-channel notifications are removed, with high-value notifications being delivered via direct message from the Playbooks Bot to reduce channel noise.
- - GA
+ - GA - TBD

+#### Boards Updates
+ - Boards is now officially promoted to General Availability (GA).
+ - Added the ability to follow cards and get a message notification with details of all the changes made on the card.
+ - The ability to quickly identify users and assign them tasks with avatars is now supported in the person properties.
+ - Newest comments are now sorted at the top to easily find the most recent comment.

 ### Improvements

 #### User Interface (UI)
  - Webapp plugins can now register components in the App Bar on the right-hand side of the screen.
 This feature is hidden behind a feature flag and disabled by default.
- - Added thread replies to search results when Collapsed Reply Threads is enabled.
+ - Added threaded replies to search results when Collapsed Reply Threads is enabled.
  - Updated “Terms of Service” terminology to “Terms of Use” product-wide.
- - Added threaded replies to search results when Collapsed Reply Threads is enabled.
  - Updated the “One-click reactions on messages” user setting to “Quick reactions on messages”.
  - Added tab focus support to the global header and user avatars.
  - Added a new Replies banner to the right-hand side Thread viewer.